Luxi-Zhao/SingleImageSuperResolution/README.md

 This repository includes the implementation of RDN and DRLN, as well as the four testing datasets: BSD100, Set14, Set5, Urban100.
 Code is adapted from [here](https://github.com/saeed-anwar/DRLN).

+We provided all the necessary scripts to reproduce our experiments:

+- [Ablation Scripts](ablation_script) to train the ablation models for RDN and DRLN.
+- [Integration Scripts](integration_script) to train the integration models for RDN and DRLN.
+- [Test Scripts](test_script) to run test the specified models on the four testing datasets
+- [Plot Scripts](plot_script) to plot the data

+All the python notebook can be executed in the Google Colab environment.
 ## Major Components:
 RDN:
 - LRL: Local Residual Learning